 This isn't a complete list; however, these are essential features you should understand before buying a keyboard.
 It's time for step 1.

-Yamaha Musician will be your best friend in your research.
+YamahaMusician.com will be your best friend in your research.
 Why?
 Because, we won't B.S. you telling you that these keyboards and digital pianos are perfect (however, we will say that Yamaha generally does make a better keyboard/digital piano then any other manufacturer).
-We will point out their strong points and flaws--our Pros and Cons column at the beginning of every review will quickly give you this information.
-In addition to this, we rate every keyboard/digital piano with a five-star rating system for performance and value along with the going street price.
+We will point out their strong points and flaws—our Pros and Cons column at the beginning of every review will quickly give you this information.
+In addition to this, we rate every keyboard/digital piano with a five-star rating system for performance and value along with its MSRP (or the going street price).
+So, step 1: Do Your Homework!

-Your main objective at this point is to only play the instrument--do not buy anything (step 3 will show you how and where to get the best deal).
+Your main objective at this point is to only play the instrument—do not buy anything (step 3 will show you how and where to get the best deal).
 At this point, a salesman might come up to you and ask you if you need help or might start showing you the features of the instrument (remember, don't buy yet).
 However, most salesmen will leave you alone to play if you tell them you are just looking.
-By the way, most of them are terrible keyboard players, have no clue about the keyboard's features, and, have no business selling them (guaranteed you will know more about your future keyboard than they will--print a copy of our review and bring it with you if you need it!)
+By the way, most of them are terrible keyboard players, have no clue about the keyboard's features, and, have no business selling them (you will know more about your future keyboard than they will—print a copy of our review and bring it with you if you need it!)

 Play with the keyboard/digital piano you came to see for a bit.
 How does it feel to you?
 Do you like how it sounds?
 Are there any sounds you came across that you absolutely loved?
 Hated?
 Make notes of what you liked and disliked if you need to.